xipxoom/suwa-stb-framework/README.md

 I found it frustrating that the soup-to-bits screencast didn't have a fresh starting point for beginning the project.
 This code will sync up with about 14:08 in the video but I still **HIGHLY** recommend watching up until that point.

-The video will still prompt you to copy code from the official finished app which can be found here: https://github.com/codeschool/AngularJSSTB
+The official finished app can be found here: https://github.com/codeschool/AngularJSSTB

-This code is provided as-is with no support, guarantee, or warranty implied.
+This repository is provided as-is with no support, guarantee, or warranty implied.
 I have no official affiliation with AngularJS, angular-seed, or codeschool.

 ### Changes